kyberdrb/Linux_tutorials/ARCH_use_android_phone_as_wireless_speaker.md

     1. Enable USB Tethering on the Android phone

     1. Connect to the USB Tethering network adapter by requesting a new IP address from DHCP.
-The interface name is, in my case, variable according to which USB port the phone is plugged in.
+The tethered interface name is, in my case, variable according to which USB port the phone is plugged in.

         sudo dhcpcd enp0s29u1u3